 In this example, we are logging in as the root user (the name and the password values are base-64 encoded according to the XML Schema).
-We are specifying the ID of the System Realm that we retrieved earlier because root is the user of the host server (the Hardware Node).
+We are specifying the ID of the System Realm that we retrieved earlier because root is the user of the host server.
 As a result, Agent will try to find the user in the host operating system user registry and will verify that the supplied credentials are correct.
 If we wanted to log in as a user from any other Realm, we would execute the same call supplying the appropriate user name, password, and the Realm ID.

-When logging in as a user from the Virtuozzo Container Realm (another built-in Realm), the call is executed slightly differently.
-Let's say that we want to log in to Agent as the root user from one of the Containers running on the Hardware Node.
+When logging in as a user from the virtual environment Realm (another built-in Realm), the call is executed slightly differently.
+Let's say that we want to log in to Agent as the root user from one of the virtual environments running on the host.
 This is how you do it: